Aider-AI/aider/docs/leaderboards/index.md

 The leaderboards below report the results from a number of popular LLMs, to help users select which models to use with aider.
-While [aider can connect to almost any LLM](/docs/llms.html), it will work best with models that score well on the benchmarks.
+While [aider can connect to almost any LLM](/docs/llms.html), it works best with models that score well on the benchmarks.

 ## Code editing leaderboard